gms-electronics/deploy/README.md

 4. Select the appropriate Installation Profile (Attention: most times the generic installation without drivers should work, if the installation does not complete switch to a manufacturer profile).

-5. Set Administrator Password to "gms" (without quotation marks).
+5. Set a local Administrator Password like "gms" (without quotation marks), the password will be reset during "sysprep /generalize".

-# Known Issues
+# Known MDT / WDS / ADK Issues
 ## Old Systems fail to identify UEFI / BIOS
 State: Solution Found (Workaround)
 Issue: Some old systems fail to identify the correct version of the BIOS / UEFI.
 In this case a particular script needs to implemented just for that device.
 Raise a ticket if you are experiencing following error message:
 FAILURE (5616): 15299: Verify BCFBootEx (see screenshot below).
 ![image](https://github.com/user-attachments/assets/742b9ed1-f9c4-4e13-aec6-cf3d351be297)
 Solution: Contact admin to implement fix.

+## No PreInstallable Samsung Client
+State: Work in Progress
+Issue: Samsung does not provide an executable to install the Samsung Client.
+Solution Strategy: Create an installable binary from Windows Store Gallery